-Let’s talk about a challenging parenting topic- teaching your children cell phone manners.
+Let’s discuss a challenging parenting topic- teaching your children cell phone manners.

-You can find lots of information on the internet about which phone is the right choice for your child, which apps are the best for monitoring your child’s cell phone use, and even printable contracts to use to govern your child’s cell phone use-
+You can find a lot of information on the internet about which phone is the right choice for your child, which apps are the best for monitoring your child’s cell phone use, and even printable contracts to use to govern your child’s cell phone use-

 So, this post is about which cell phone manners to teach your children and how to do so.